daniel5151/blog/content/post/emoji-shortcodes.md

 scientist"-type software engineer, I asked Ethan to describe the algorithm in his own words:

-> To full optimize our space usage with these tables, we can employ the use of
+> To fully optimize our space usage with these tables, we can employ the use of
 > some dynamic programming techniques.
 >
 > In a nutshell, we can iterate through a DP table storing solutions to